Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Experiments

 \subsection{Qualitative Results}

-\textbf{Pose Transfer.} Figure \ref{fig:compare} visualizes pose transfer results.
+\textbf{Pose Transfer.} Fig.\ \ref{fig:compare} visualizes pose transfer results.
 We enlarged the area marked with a red bounding box for a better view of clothing details.
 In the first row (left), our method transferred the arm tattoos to the target pose while other methods either ignored this detail or failed to reconstruct the arm.
-Similarly, our model learns the color pattern in the second row (left) better than other approaches.
-This is because the small kernel encoder in our model can capture such detailed texture and thus reconstruct it based on the target pose.
-On the right side of Figure \ref{fig:compare}, compared with supervised pose transfer methods, our approach faithfully recovered the shape and color of the dress and shirt in the two examples.
-More examples, including failure cases, are in Appendix \ref{sec:discuss}.
+Our model also reconstructs the color pattern in the second row (left) better than other approaches.
+This is likely due to the small-scale encoder in our model capturing detailed texture and thus reconstructing it based on the target pose.
+On the right side of Fig.\ \ref{fig:compare}, compared with supervised pose transfer methods, our approach faithfully recovered the shape and color of the dress and shirt in the two examples.
+More examples and failure analysis are included in the supplementary.